IAIK/ZombieLoad/README.md

 ## Proof of Concepts

-This repository contains two different proof-of-concept attacks showing ZombieLoad.
+This repository contains four different proof-of-concept attacks showing ZombieLoad.
 It also includes four different victim applications to test the leakage in various scenarios.

-All demos are tested with an Intel Core i7-8650U, but they should work on any Linux system with any modern Intel Core or Xeon CPU since 2011.
+All demos are tested with an Intel Core i7-8650U, but they should work on any Linux system with any modern Intel Core or Xeon CPU since 2010.
-We provide one variant for Linux, which we tested on Ubuntu 18.04.1 LTS, and one variant for Windows, which we tested on Windows 10 (1803 build 17134.706).
+We provide three variants for Linux, which we tested on Ubuntu 18.04.1 LTS, and two variants for Windows, which we tested on Windows 10 (1803 build 17134.706).

-For best results, we recommend a fast CPU.
+For best results, we recommend a fast CPU that supports Intel TSX (e.g. nearly any Intel Core i7-5xxx, i7-6xxx, or i7-7xxx).

 ## Building